-Clintonia is a genus of woodland plants that are hardy perennials.
+Clintonia is a genus of woodland plants that are hardy perennials in nature.

-Clintonia has green tongue shaped leaves and they flower in the late spring with pink, white or yellow bell shaped flowers.
+Clintonia has green tongue shaped leaves.
+They bloom in the late spring with pink, white, or yellow bell shaped flowers.

 Clintonia uniflora (Queen's Cup) by Brewbooks.

 Clintonia borealis (Blue-bead lily) by Peupleloup.

 If planning to grow Clintonia plant from seed outdoors, then fresh seed should be sown in the summer.

 Clintonia should be sown into flats that have been sank in the ground in a shady area, and seed lightly covered.
 The flat should then be covered in glass.
 After two years of growth the seedlings should be transplanted.

 If you plan to grow indoors first, then they should be started at the end of winter.
 Seeds usually take from between one to three months to germinate.

 Clintonia seedlings should be planted into a shady area in the autumn, with a spacing of about 18 cm (7 inches).
 Ideally the soil should be rich and acidic.